abpframework/abp/docs/Virtual-File-System.md

 Embedded razor views/pages are available in the application without any configuration.
 Just place them into standard Views/Pages virtual folders in the module development.

-An embedded view/page can be overrided if a module/application locate a new file into the same location.
+An embedded view/page can be overrided if a module/application locates a new file into the same location.